paul-hammant/tbd/content/continuous-integration/index.md

 ### The high bar, today

 Highest througput teams have CI server setups that prevent breakage of the trunk.
-That means that commits are verified before they land in the trunk to the extent where team mates can update/sync/pull.
+That means that commits are verified before they land in the trunk to the extent where teammates can update/sync/pull.

 The problem this solves is when rate of commit into the trunk would be too high to have an auto-rollback on build failure.
 In Google one commit lands in the trunk every 30 seconds.
 Few CI technologies (and source control systems) can